Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 ![OAuth debugger](../../Assets/Screenshots/PIM/API/OAuthDebugger.png "[OAuth debugger]")

 > [Caution]
     Before continuing, make sure you are not logged into the account anymore.
-Otherwise, the system will create credentials that can make requests on your users' behalf.
+Otherwise, the system will create credentials that can make requests on your user's behalf.
-    When logging in, make sure to use the correct API user credentials instead of your personal account.
+    When logging in, make sure you use the correct API user credentials instead of your personal account.

 1. Enter the authorization URI (Uniform Resource Identifier) in the *Authorize URI (required)* field.
-In this case, you URI should look like this:
+In this case, your URI should look like this:

     **https://your-workspace.actindo.com/Actindo.CoreModules.Auth.OAuth2.authorize**